NQCP/NQCP-AA-pub-QBKSP_eigensolver/README.md

 # Quantum block Krylov subspace projector algorithm

 ## About
-This repository contains the code utilized in the article **Quantum block Krylov subspace projector algorithm for computing low-lying eigenenergies**.
+This repository contains the code utilized in the article **Quantum block Krylov subspace projector algorithm for computing low-lying eigenenergies** by M. G. J. Oliveira and N. Glaser in PRA, 2025.
 Therefore, if you use our code, please adequately cite the article.

-Contributors: M. G. J. Oliveira and  N. A. Glaser, NNF Quantum Computing Programme, Niels Bohr Institute, University of Copenhagen, Denmark
+Contributors: M. G. J. Oliveira and  N. Glaser, NNF Quantum Computing Programme, Niels Bohr Institute, University of Copenhagen, Denmark

 ## Repository structure
 This repository is organized as follows: